Let me tell you a secret about Croatian people.

 But before we start, there’s one thing you need to know.
 Croats are far better at forming deep bonds than at casually chatting to people.

 Without understanding this first, you won’t be able to follow along.
-So let’s dig deeper into this mystery.
+So let’s dig deeper into what are Croatian people like.

 The one and only thing you need to know to make friends with Croats